Im5tu/im5tu.github.io/content/article/2017/05/domain-driven-design-notes/index.md

 The number of people in the meeting, should ideally not break the two pizza rule.
 The meeting should be kept on track through the presence of a facilitator, whos job it is to prevent long running discussions and guides the modeling effort.
 The facilitator doesn't necessarily have to be a domain expert but this might be useful to get the meeting started.

 > **Two pizza rule**: Never have a meeting where two pizzas couldn't feed the entire group

-*In a future post I will go through various architectural patterns and their usages.*